MatiasStorm/brown_rabbit/readme.md

 Brown Rabbit
 ============

-This is the job test if you wish to be a web developer at HTML24
+This is my take on the HTML24 web developer job test.
+All the requirements and instructions can be read below.
+My solution is hosted at:

 Contents
 --------